 The areas we serve most often, in order, are Washington, DC; Arlington, VA; Alexandria, VA; Falls Church, VA; Silver Spring, MD; and Bethesda, MD.

-We takes checks (preferred), credit cards, and cash due at the completion of your move.
+We takes checks (preferred), credit cards, and cash.
+Payment is due at the completion of your move.

 No deposit is required for moves.

 We do, and they are always very appreciated.
 There are myriad expenses involved in providing a licensed and insured moving truck and crew, so movers rely on tips as a significant portion of their take-home pay.
 If you appreciated their work, let them know.

 We do have a cancellation fee.
 We wish we didn’t have to, but when clients cancel on short notice it can be difficult to impossible to find a replacement job, and so this does in fact cost us a lot of money each year.
 If you cancel or reschedule within a week before your move it amounts to one hour’s fee.
 Inside of 48 hours is two hours fee.

 If the rescheduling is due to an Act of God (blizzard, terrorism, collapsed bridges) these fees do not apply and we reschedule for free.